 If a simple calculation of the rate of registrations is made, around 53% of movement trademarks and around 53% of hologram trademarks are granted registrations – over half.
 Meanwhile only 21% of sound trademarks and 7% of position trademarks are granted registrations.
 Until now, there have been zero cases of registrations of color-only trademarks in the two years since they were introduced.
 There is a high bar for notoriety regarding color-only trademarks and so it is particularly difficult for such a trademark to be registered.

-Do you want to protect your (Color-) Mark in Japan as well?
+Do you want to protect your brand or (Color-) Mark in Japan as well?

 Let us help you with that, because it’s not an easy task to protect colors in Japan as well as in every other country.